-Summer begins to wind down and autumn inches closer, but that's no reason to pack away your tent just yet.
+When the autumn leaves start to fall and the winter months inch closer, there is no reason to pack away your tent just yet.
 With good equipment and the right campsite, your CampLife can carry on well into the next third of the year.
 Our good friends at Cool Camping have put together a list of campsites that stay open even when the leaves begin to fall.

 Five enchanting clearings are tucked among the trees at this Wye Valley retreat, along with a clutch of insulated pods built with local timber.
 Campers each get a spot to themselves, with another clearing for campfires, a playground with its very own treehouse and a rainy-day cabin with games and a chillout space.
 Come autumn, the woods are ablaze with colour, while a wood-fired sauna – newly added for 2019 – injects extra warmth into the wild setting.